mcomella/mcomella.github.com/about.md

 ---
 layout: about
 title: About
-author: Charlie
+author: Michael Comella
 permalink: /about/
 ---

-Hi!
-My name is <span class="highlight-span">Charlie</span>!

-> We think too much and feel too little.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Hello!
+My name is Michael.
+I'm a developer at Mozilla working on Firefox for Android.
+I enjoy learning, cycling, and self discovery.